Trail design and setting

 All participants are planned to be followed-up for 12 months, with clinic visits every month.
 During the follow-up, clinical information including self-reported symptoms, and physical examination will be gathered.
-Biochemistry indices (including blood routine, serum creatinine, albumin, alanine transaminase, lipids, electrolytes, parathyroid hormone, and serum 25(OH)D levels) and dialysis adequacy will be evaluated every three months.
+Biochemistry indices (including serum 25(OH)D level) and dialysis adequacy will be evaluated every three months.
 Participants will be evaluated for compliance by weighing residual liquid vitamin D3 every month.
 All outcomes and adverse events will be recorded.
 Please refer to the following sections for detailed outcomes and adverse events.

 The primary outcome is assessment of feasibility (recruitment success, retention of participants for 12 months, patient adherence, and safety), and fidelity (change in serum 25(OH)D level between baseline and 12 months).
 Secondary outcomes include time to peritonitis occurrence, recovery of peritonitis, peritonitis-related transition to HD, and peritonitis-related death (defined as death within 30 days of peritonitis onset).
 Death not associated with peritonitis, transition to HD not associated with peritonitis, and receiving a kidney transplant will be recorded as competing outcomes.